 Unrestricted current funds are allocated in the following areas: instruction, academic support, student support, plant maintenance and operations, and administrative support.
 In context of the mission of the College, funds expended for instruction is critical to the accomplishment of goals and objectives.
 Chart 7.3-1 indicates the instructional funds spent as a percentage of the total unrestricted currents funds available.
-For 2010-11, the College was slightly above the system average for all technical colleges.
+For 2011-12, the College was slightly below the system average for all technical colleges.

 Academic support as a percentage of the total unrestricted funds is illustrated in Chart 7.3-2.
-For fiscal year 2010-11, HGTC is slightly below the system average for academic support spending.
+For fiscal year 2011-12, HGTC is slightly above the system average for academic support spending.